Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 ### Explanation:

-The Arpoise-Directory entry lists all **layers** that are serviced by the ARpoise app client, and for each layer specifies a base GPS position that defines the area of the world in which the layer is visible.
+For each layer, the registry specifies a base GPS position that defines the area of the world in which the layer is visible.
 If the same augment should be visible in different locations around the world, a separate copy of that layer needs to be created and placed at each of the desired GPS locations.

 .
 ### Screen Shot: Add new layer